 #2-Standard Deviation and Correlation Method

-Beta can also be calculated by dividing –
+The beta in business finance can also be calculated by dividing –

-An investor is looking to invest in Amazon but was worried about the volatility of the stock.
+An investor is looking to invest in Amazon but is worried about the volatility of the stock.
 He, therefore, decided to calculate Beta for Amazon in comparison to the S&P 500.
 Based on the past data, he found out that the correlation between the S&P 500 and Amazon is 0.83.
-Amazon has a standard deviation of returns of 23.42% while S&P 500 has a standard deviation of 32.21%
+Amazon has a standard deviation of returns of 23.42%, while S&P 500 has a standard deviation of 32.21%

 Beta = 0.83 x (23.42% divided by 32.21%)= 0.60

-Below are the steps used to calculate Beta in excel.
+Below are the steps used for calculating and understanding beta in finance using excel.
 It can be easily calculated using the excel slope functionExcel Slope FunctionThe Slope function returns the slope of a regression line based on the data points recognized by known _y values and known _x values. –

-Step5: Use the slope function and select the return of the market and the stock
+Step 5: Use the slope function and select the return of the market and the stock

-Step6: The output of the slope is Beta
+Step 6: The output of the slope is Beta

 - Valuation: The most popular use of a beta is to calculate the cost of equityCost Of EquityCost of equity is the percentage of returns payable by the company to its equity shareholders on their holdings.
 It is a parameter for the investors to decide whether an investment is rewarding or not; else, they may shift to other opportunities with higher returns. while conducting valuations.
 The CAPM uses beta to calculate the systematic risk of the market.
-In general, this can be used to value a lot of companies with various capital structures.
+In general, this can be used to value many companies with various capital structures.

-- Volatility: Beta is a single measure which helps the investors to understand stock volatility in comparison to the market.
-This helps the portfolio managersThe Portfolio ManagersA portfolio manager is a financial market expert who strategically designs investment portfolios. assess the decisions regarding the addition, deletion of the security from his portfolio.
+- Volatility: Beta is a single measure that helps investors understand stock volatility compared to the market.
+It helps the portfolio managersThe Portfolio ManagersA portfolio manager is a financial market expert who strategically designs investment portfolios. assess the decisions regarding the addition and deletion of the security from his portfolio.

 - Systematic Risk: Beta is a measure of systematic risk.
 Most of the portfolios have unsystematic risk eliminated from the portfolio.
 Beta only considers systematic risk and thereby provides the real picture of the portfolio.